SoWhitIs/credit-risk-analysis/README.md

  <img align="center" src="images/ee_adaboost_classifier.png">
  </p>

-Because there is quite a bit of an imbalance between precision and recall the F1 score will be expectantly low.(Keeping mind, the closer to the value of 1, or 1 %, the more favorable.)
+Because there is quite a bit of an imbalance between precision and recall the F1 score will be expectantly,low.(Keeping mind, the closer to the value of 1, or 1 %, the more favorable.)
 However, the model should not be discredited as it does avail enough insight in uncovering high-credit risk and how to proceed with improving existing and creating future product/service offerings.

 #### Author